wrfg/wrfg.org/content/pages/index.md

 ---
 sections:
 - template: text
+  content: |-
+    Welcome to the new site!
+[Learn why we changed it](/new-site).

-  content: WRFG 89.3 FM is an independent, non-profit, community radio station in
+    WRFG 89.3 FM is an independent, non-profit, community radio station in Atlanta, Georgia.
-    Atlanta, Georgia.
 We are dedicated to providing unique programming that reflects progressive perspectives and the diversity of people, ideas, and cultural expressions that embody that spirit, WRFG is a like breath of fresh air on the radio dial.
 - template: image
   image: "/uploads/WRFG Building.jpg"
   alt: WRFG Station on Austin Avenue